aburneka/UFOs/README.md

 <img width="1053" alt="Filter by State " src="https://user-images.githubusercontent.com/79999761/120122152-fa45df80-c15b-11eb-9baf-6be84d048a85.png">

-This will return all UFO sightins within the state of California.
+This will return all UFO sightings within the state of California.

-Another example of he webpage operationhal capabilities is the filter for shape i.e. was what you saw a triangle shaped UFO or something else?
+Another example of he webpage operational capabilities is the filter for shape i.e. was what you saw a triangle shaped UFO or something else?

 <img width="1042" alt="Filter by Shape " src="https://user-images.githubusercontent.com/79999761/120136478-16ab4180-c187-11eb-9d1d-b8f767eb86f0.png">

 ### Summary:In a summary statement, describe one drawback of this new design and two recommendations for further development.